 What are the disclosure requirements?

-There are both formal and substantive requirements to file for patent protection.
-Generally you will need to disclose everything necessary to implement your invention.
+There are both formal and substantive requirements to file for software patent protection.
+When patenting software you will need to disclose everything necessary to implement your invention.
 Specifically, for software patents there are some disclosure areas to focus on.
 Getting good flowcharts, descriptions, and explanations in the initial application is essential.
 We highly recommend professional help with patent drafting and filing.

 Software patent applications need extra focus and attention given to three things.
 Firstly, good flowcharts showing each step of the process.
 Secondly, detailed descriptions of the code (algorithms).
 Thirdly, a good explanation of how the software works with the hardware or machine.